-Tell us about an especially rewarding project you’ve worked on and why you enjoyed it so much.
+Tell us about an especially rewarding project you worked on and why you enjoyed it so much.

-Why is your course, Talking for Impact, important for my Design education?
+Why is your course, Design IV: Capstone, important for my design education?

 Do you have a sample assignment?